-People with an overly long or a droopy nose have had to endure a variety of descriptions for their noses, ranging from “aquiline,” to “Pinocchio,” to “parrot beak.”
-As colorful (and well-meaning) as these descriptors might be, the truth is that such people may desire a nose that does not completely dominate their features.
+People with an overly long or droopy nose have had to endure a variety of descriptions for their noses, ranging from “aquiline” to “Pinocchio” to “parrot beak.”
+As colorful (and well-meaning) as these descriptors might be, the truth is that such people may desire a nose that does not entirely dominate their features.
 Furthermore, an overly long or droopy nose may cause functional problems with breathing.
-Dr. Vincent Marin recommends that these patients consider the benefits of a rhinoplasty (nose job) cosmetic procedure to reduce the length of the nose, bringing it into better alignment with the rest of the facial features.
+Dr. Vincent Marin recommends that these patients consider the benefits of a rhinoplasty (nose job) cosmetic procedure to reduce the nose’s length, bringing it into better alignment with the rest of the facial features.

 Definition of an Overly Long Nose

-A nose that is in proper proportion to the rest of the face is slightly turned up at the tip.
-The lower part of the nose creates an angle with the upper lip that is slightly more than 90 degrees.
-Patients with overly long noses may have a tip that droops, which will create an angle of fewer than 90 degrees between the nasal tip and the upper lip.
-In some cases, the nose may be so long that the tip actually curves over.
+A nose in proper proportion to the rest of the face is slightly turned up at the tip.
+The lower part of the nose creates an angle with the upper lip that is barely more than 90 degrees.
+Patients with overly long noses may have a tip that droops, which will make an angle of fewer than 90 degrees between the nasal tip and the upper lip.
+In some cases, the nose may be so long that the tip curves over.
 An overly long nose can be the result of genetics or a traumatic injury to the nose.

 In a rhinoplasty procedure, tiny incisions are made on the inside of the nose.
 The skin is then lifted up.
 Bone and cartilage are removed or reshaped to achieve the desired look.
 The skin is then draped back over the nasal structure, and the incisions are closed up.
-Because the majority of the incisions are placed on the inside of the nose, they will be almost invisible.
+Because most incisions are placed on the inside of the nose, they will be almost invisible.

-When performing a rhinoplasty for an overly long nose, particularly with a tip that droops, it is important to shore up the cartilage at the nasal tip.
+When performing rhinoplasty for an overly long nose, particularly with a tip that droops, it is essential to shore up the nasal tip’s cartilage.
 This may involve harvesting cartilage from behind the ear, where it will not be noticeable.
-If the nasal tip is not properly supported, it may eventually droop again, requiring a second, corrective surgery.
+If the nasal tip is not adequately supported, it may eventually droop again, requiring a second corrective surgery.